 PRE-MEDIATION PHONE CALL

 The mediation process is front-loaded to achieve success.
-Once the parties have agreed to mediate, Steve will conduct a separate pre-mediation phone call with each party.
+Once the parties have agreed to mediate, Steve will conduct a separate pre-mediation conference with each party.
 This is the time to discuss the following:

 - What, if anything, needs to occur for the parties to be fully prepared to resolve the case at mediation.

 - Ideas to improve the effectiveness of the process.

 - Opportunities to resolve any additional disputes between the parties.

 - The participation of all necessary parties and decision-makers at the mediation.

 - The status of insurance coverage and the participation of the carrier, if applicable.

 - The time, location, and other logistics of the mediation that meet the needs of the parties.

 Mediation briefs are extremely helpful and will be studied carefully.
 Briefs should be received at least SEVEN (7) days prior to the mediation.
 Please include a detailed description of the facts and claims being litigated, the procedural history of the case, a description of any prior settlement negotiations, and the key exhibits.